 Applications have to be sent by email (email@example.com) by February the 16th 2023, and should include

 a) an abstract of the paper that will be presented (up to 500 words);

-b) a short summary of PhD thesis project or of current research (up to 3 pages);
+b) a summary of the PhD thesis project or current research (up to 3 pages);

-c) a brief cv (one page).
-Priority in admission was be given to students from Institutions that belong to the ECSR.
+Priority in admission will be given to students from Institutions that belong to the ECSR.

 Admission to the School is free of charge.
 Admitted students will be provided hotel accommodation, all lunches and a social dinner.
 Other dinners and travel expenses to and from Turin will not be covered.